TESS Search Hacks

-First of all, you need to access TESS, a trademark search service provided by the USPTO.
+First of all, you need to access Trademark Search (uspto.gov)

 You should see something like this: